architecture-research-group/gem5-dpdk-setup/README.md

 # Userspace Networking in gem5
-This repo contains instructions, benchmarks, and files for running user-space networking in gem5 simulator.
+This repo contains instructions, benchmarks, and files for running userspace networking in gem5 simulator.

 There are three shortcomings in current architectural simulators with respect to evaluating future networked systesm:
 - Existing simulations have outdated networking subsystem that can at best model a few tens of Gbps network throughput.